worldbank/viirs_versatile/README.md

 ## Structure of the pipeline
 - viirs_downloader.ipynb : Download VIIRS rater images from GEE
-- viirs_analyzer.ipynb : Pre-process the VIIRS images and compute zonal stats.
+- viirs_analyzer.ipynb : Pre-process the VIIRS images and compute zonal stats

 ## Quick start:
 (1) Copy and paste all materials to your own Google Colab environment.
 If you are good at Python coding, a new Conda environment could also work but you likely need to modify some code blocks (especially around libraries and paths).